Garage, repair or service station business sale agreement

 About this document

-This is a comprehensive agreement for the sale of a business by an individual, a company or any other organisation.
+This is a comprehensive agreement for the sale of a business that repairs or services vehicles, machinery or plant, on an ongoing contractual basis or through off-the-street trade by an individual, a company or any other organisation.

 Note: not suitable for purchase of shares in a company.
 For a company sale, See our Company sale agreements section.